goodwill80/Volunteer_Management_System_VMS_Frontend/README.md

 ## Steps to start app in test environment
+*** Note: Control-click on any hyperlink to open a seperate tab on your browser

 1. RUN < [docker run -p 8080:8080 goodwill80/vms-springboot:v1.0.1](#) > in command line to start backend server on port 8080.
 (PLEASE DO THIS FIRST!)
 2. Go to https://illustrious-sopapillas-a57f5b.netlify.app
 3. Mock credentials for testing: